-We provided opportunities for 6 work experience places for pupils from our local comprehensive schools.
-We are also committed to providing opportunities for students at university to gain practical teaching experience as part of their PGCE teacher training course.
+We are committed to providing opportunities for students at university to gain practical teaching experience as part of their PGCE teacher training course.
 During the year 6 students were given such an opportunity across all three departments of the School.